 For these reasons, builders and their CGL insurers have been litigating whether a builder’s receipt of notice under a NOR statute triggers its CGL insurer’s duty to defend it.
 A CGL policy typically provides that the insurer must defend the insured whenever there is a “suit,” and to date four courts—California, Colorado, the United States Court of Appeals for the Tenth Circuit applying Utah law, and the United States District Court for the Southern District of Florida applying Florida law—have addressed whether a NOR notice constitutes a suit triggering the insurer’s duty to defend.

 In the Florida case, the district court found a NOR notice was not a suit and the insurer had no duty to defend the insured contractor.
 The contractor appealed to the United States Court of Appeals for the Eleventh Circuit, and in August, the Eleventh Circuit issued a decision certifying the question to the Florida Supreme Court.
-The certified question means that the Florida Supreme Court will ultimately decide whether a NOR notice triggers the duty to defend under Florida law, but in certifying the question, the Eleventh Circuit gave a strong indication of its opinion that a NOR notice constitutes a suit triggering the duty to defend, and the statute of the Eleventh Circuit will likely influence the Florida Supreme Court and other courts addressing this issue.
+The certified question means that the Florida Supreme Court will ultimately decide whether a NOR notice triggers the duty to defend under Florida law, but in certifying the question, the Eleventh Circuit gave a strong indication of its opinion that a NOR notice constitutes a suit triggering the duty to defend, and the Eleventh Circuit’s indication of its opinion will likely influence the Florida Supreme Court and other courts addressing this issue.

 Reviewing the district court’s conclusion that the term “suit” in the CGL policy was not ambiguous, the Eleventh Circuit expressed its opinion that “we are not as sure.”
 The Eleventh Circuit went on to note that “there are reasonable arguments presented by both sides” as to whether a NOR notice constitutes a suit, the existence of different reasonable interpretations of a term often indicates ambiguity, and ambiguity in an insurance policy is to be construed in favor of the insured.
 Resolution of this issue in Florida awaits a decision from the Florida Supreme Court and even then, this issue will continue to play out on a state-by-state basis across the country, but the Eleventh Circuit’s recent statements place one more weight on the scale on the side of requiring CGL carriers to defend their insureds upon receipt on a NOR notice.